-There's no requirement that you spend a dime if you want to take advantage of automated protections and self-service counterfeit removal.
-And want to wait to a later day when you have more of a runway to add product serialization protections to your product line(s).
+There’s no requirement that you spend a dime if you want to take advantage of automated protections and self-service counterfeit removal.
+And want to wait until a later day when you have more of a runway to add product serialization protections to your product line(s).

 No matter how you choose to use the features which Project Zero provides, there’s no doubt its presence alone is a massive improvement in convenience for Amazon sellers versus what they had to do previously to try to curb counterfeiting.

 Like any new initiative that’s introduced, Amazon’s Project Zero isn’t perfect.
 It has some inherent limitations related to functionality, prioritization, and hidden costs.

 There are a few fundamental limitations that are important for sellers to understand:

 2. Other intellectual property issues aren’t a part of the process

 3. Amazon doesn’t prioritize sellers by volume; for service

 4. The hidden cost of trademarking as a part of the eligibility process, and